What are Urinary Stones?

 - Trauma to the kidney resulting in bruising or blood clot, sometimes requiring further treatment including blood transfusion.

-- Stone fragments may get stuck in the ureter, causing obstruction, which may then require further surgical procedure.
+- Stone fragments may get stuck in the ureter, causing obstruction, which may then require further surgical procedures.

 What can You Expect After the Procedure?